 Recently there’s been a lot of discussion about the buyer’s agent.
 Some believe that the role is under attack because of developments in technology.
 Many buyers are now finding properties online and contacting listing agents directly.
 Needless to say, the position is under fire, and this it’s just another part of the rapidly changing industry in 2019.
 Change is inevitable, and the role is evolving, but it’s important to know the original purpose behind buyer’s agents, and why it cannot be so easily pushed away.

 Looking out for The Interests of The Buyers

-Without someone to look out for the interests of the buyer, the public can be easily misled, it cannot be the job of the listing agent to help the buyer, because they are under contract, and paid by the seller.
-Buyers need representation that will disclose all the facts of the sale to them, without it they are vulnerable to Robber barons.
+Without someone to look out for the interests of the buyer, the public can be easily misled.
+It cannot be the job of the listing agent to help the buyer, because they are under contract with and are paid by the seller.
+Buyers need representation that will disclose all the facts of the sale to them, without it they are vulnerable to robber barons.
 A buyer’s agent is also key to sending in a suitable offer letter.